armory3d/armortools/README.md

 [ArmorPaint](https://armorpaint.org) is a software for 3D PBR texture painting - check out the [manual](https://armorpaint.org/manual).

 *Note 1: This repository is aimed at developers and may not be stable.
-Distributed binaries are currently [paid](https://armorpaint.org/download) to help with the project funding.
+Distributed binaries are [paid](https://armorpaint.org/download) to help with the project funding.
 All of the development is happening here in order to make it accessible to everyone.
 Thank you for support!*

 *Note 2: If you are compiling git version of ArmorPaint, then you need to have a compiler ([Visual Studio](https://visualstudio.microsoft.com/downloads/) - Windows, [clang](https://clang.llvm.org/get_started.html) + [deps](https://github.com/armory3d/armorpaint/wiki/Linux-Dependencies) - Linux, [Xcode](https://developer.apple.com/xcode/resources/) - macOS / iOS, [Android Studio](https://developer.android.com/studio) - Android), [nodejs](https://nodejs.org/en/download/) and [git](https://git-scm.com/downloads) installed.*